Mmaz1988/xle-glueworkbench-interface/README.md

 # Acknowledgements
 This project is joint work between Mary Dalrymple and Agnieszka Patejuk (University of Oxford) and Mark-Matthias Zymla (University of Konstanz).
-The sample grammars are provided by Mary Dalrymple.
+The sample grammars are provided by Mary Dalrymple and Agnieszka Patejuk.
 Else, the individual files specify the responsible author.
 The GSWB is currently maintained by Mark-Matthias Zymla.